Kings heap further misery on Cavs | The Japan Times

-Cleveland – The criticism quieted.
+The criticism quieted.
 The problems persist.

 LeBron James and the NBA champions are a mess right now.